goplus/llgo/README.md

 ## Python support

-You can load a Python library in llgo!
+You can import a Python library in llgo!
 For example:

 ```go
 package main